-You may say that “Oh, he gets free healthcare and fixes his own car and he’s a guy who doesn’t need to buy makeup to look hot, etc., etc. But when I have to pay for healthcare, my income will be significantly higher so my percentage saved will still likely be 85%.
+You may say: “Oh, he gets free health care and fixes his own car and he’s a guy so he doesn’t need to buy makeup etc., etc.” But, by the time I have to pay for health care, my income will be significantly higher, so my percentage saved will still likely be 85%.
 I enjoy working on my own car and most people don’t.
-If you don’t, I would suggest you make maybe $30 extra per month to give your savings rate a boost (Fiverr, maybe?).
-And yes, I’m a guy so I have it easier in the beauty department.
-But I do workout a lot so maybe all the extra food I eat makes up for the beauty expenses.
+If you don’t, I would suggest you make maybe $30 extra per month to give your savings rate a boost.
+And, yes, I’m a guy so I have it easier in the beauty department.
+But I do work out a lot, so maybe all the extra food I eat makes up for the beauty expenses.
 That sentence probably made quite a few girls laugh.
 Please excuse my ignorance.

 Life’s Necessities Will Get Cheaper